All Episodes

 You just go get it from the backup.

-With carbonite backing up your files, getting them back, and accessing them remotely is easy.
+With Carbonite backing up your files, getting them back and accessing them remotely is easy.

 Look at, folks, I know plenty of people.

-If they can do it, you Can.
+If they can do it, you can.

 It is not complicated.

-Unlimited backup for your PC or Mac, now with remote access, still just $55 a year.
+Now with remote access, still just $55 a year.

 A meter, 15 centavos per day.

-Try it free, Carbonite.com, offer code rush.
+Try it free, carbonite.com, offer code RUSH.

 You will get two free months, two free months if you decide to buy carbonite.

-Back it up, get it back no matter where you are, and access the backed up files.
+Back it up, get it back no matter where you are and access the backed up files.

-Carbonite.com, offer code rush.
+Carbonite.com, offer code Rush.

-This is Joe in Boca Raton.
+This is Joe in Bolca Raton.

 Great to have you on the EIB network.